Personal Roadmap · Updated 2026

 Step-by-step project guides.
 Shows you can communicate your work clearly — a skill companies value as much as building.

-This week — 5 things to start now
+First week back at college — 5 things to start

 Join your college IEEE Student Branch